bbchung/gasynctags/README.md

 ## Why
-[ludovicchabant/vim-gutentags](https://github.com/ludovicchabant/vim-gutentags) provides many features on tags, but I believe "It’s best to do one thing really really well", so gasynctags will just focus on gtags, with very lightweight code.
+[ludovicchabant/vim-gutentags](https://github.com/ludovicchabant/vim-gutentags) provides many features on tags, but I believe "It’s best to do one thing really really well", so gasynctags just focus on gtags, with very lightweight code.

 ## Requirements